 An internship is essentially a job that helps a student transition from study to work.
-An internship is an incredibly powerful way for students and graduates to apply their learning, and understand what is needed in the working world.
-Internships allow students and graduates to further develop their skills as well as provide them with valuable experience that will assist in gaining meaningful employment in the field of your study.
+It is an incredibly powerful way for students and graduates to apply their learning and gain an understanding of what is needed in the working world.
+Internships allow students and graduates to further develop their skills and provide valuable experience that will assist in gaining meaningful employment in their field of study.
 Especially if you are new to Australia and are looking for a job, an internship can provide you with local, relevant experience that can help you differentiate yourself from other applicants.

 Internships are the best way to expose you to Australian workplaces and workplace culture.
-University gives you skills and knowledge, but does not give you the opportunity to use these in reality.
+University gives you skills and knowledge but does not allow you to apply your learning in a real-life situation.
 Internships give you practical experience and can often lead to secure employment.

-The reality is that most businesses want to hire people who already have some sort of professional experience.
-So the challenge is getting that first opportunity.
-Well, internships are the perfect way for you to gain that first crucial stint in your profession that will improve your employability potential dramatically.
-This includes the high number of interns that end up in full time positions with their internship host company.
+The reality is that most businesses want to hire people who already have some sort of professional experience, so the challenge for all graduates is getting that first opportunity.
+Internships are the perfect way to gain that first crucial stint in your profession that will improve your employability dramatically.
+We have worked with a high number of interns who have secured full-time positions with their internship host company.

 Unpaid internships are legal in Australia only if they are part of a vocational placement as defined by the Fair Work Act 2009.
-See Fair Work Ombudsman Website for more information on the rules around work experience and internships.
+Please see the Fair Work Australia website for more information on the rules around work experience and internships.

-Anyone can apply for an Internship.
-Young or old, student or graduate, local or international can apply for an Internship, especially if they are Paid Internships.
+Anyone can apply for a paid internship – young or old, student or graduate, local or international.

-But only those that are part of a vocational program, as defined by the Fair Work Act 2009, can apply for an Unpaid Internship.
+Only those that are part of a vocational program, as defined by the Fair Work Act 2009, can apply for an unpaid internship.

-Also, you must have a valid visa of more than 6 months before starting the Internship Program that allows you to do both components: The online course and workshops (it can take between 6 or 8 weeks) and the internship (12 weeks, generally).
+Also, you must have a valid visa of more than 6 months before starting the Outcome.Life internship program, as our online course and workshops can take between 6-8 weeks to complete and the internship itself is usually 12 weeks.

-Internship may have an hourly component as well as a time period component, depending on the vocational course.
-Some may require a minimum of 240 hours, which is usually for 3 days per week x eight hours per day (approx. 24 hours per week).
-This allows 4 days for interns to continue studying.
-This should allow plenty of time to achieve your program objectives.
+Internships may have an hourly component as well as a time period component, depending on the vocational course.
+Some may require a minimum of 240 hours, which is usually 3 days per week x 8 hours per day (approx. 24 hours per week).
+This allows 4 days for interns to continue studying and plenty of time to achieve your program objectives.

 There are three simple requirements to get started into our Internship Program: